-In its 113 year history Edgeborough has come from humble beginnings, survived through two World Wars, a change of venues and is now thriving as an excellent Independent School serving Farnham and surrounding areas.
+In its long history Edgeborough has come from humble beginnings, survived through two World Wars, a change of venues and is now thriving as an excellent Independent School serving Farnham and surrounding areas.

 To go back to the very start of the history books, when based in Guildford, Edgeborough had been a coaching establishment from 1895, run by Mr W.E.
 Terry and in 1906 it became a Preparatory School under its new Headmaster, Arthur Henry James.

 Here you can see a copy of the very first school photograph of Edgeborough taken in 1906, with 21 children and five adults present; humble beginnings indeed when looking at the 310 students currently at the school.